-The schedule was aggressive and the plan was complex, but Ryan was able to deliver Phase I in April of 2016, and is on track to deliver Phase II in November 2016.
-The two- and three story buildings will also provide a gym, inside bicycle parking, a walkway link between the buildings and nearby access to public transportation.
+The schedule was aggressive and the plan was complex, but Ryan was able to deliver phase I in November 2016, and delivered phase II in June 2017.
+The two- and three-story buildings will also provide a gym, inside bicycle parking, a walkway link between the buildings and nearby access to public transportation.

 While Kaiser Permanente knew that their main objective was the creation of a world class campus, they were looking for more than a builder.
 They needed a trusted partner who could not only bring a sophisticated plan to fruition, but could also provide the financing options and market insights they were looking for.